DECODEproject/whitepaper/decode-whitepaper.md

 Once the **DECODE IDENTITY** is registered with DECODE it can be used to associate other public / private key pairs for the purposes of conducting transactions or gaining access to data.

 **Operators**

 Identity is transparent to a known and registered organisation that a participant can discover and make a choice about wether to interact with or provide data to.
 For example an app mayb be operated by a company which will be required to be registered in the civic records for a city / country and a link made between the app, the operator and such records.
 In the uk there is the example of Companies house which can be accessed via a URL, for eg https://beta.companieshouse.gov.uk/company/04091535.

+### How is Identity implemented in DECODE?

+A core part of of estabilishing a **real world idenity** is **verification** of some **claims** that an individual makes about themselves.
+For example "I live at 00 Xxxxx Xxxxxx" or "I am over the age of 18" or "I am a resident of Barcelona city.
+These **claims** may be important in a particular application use case.
+For example if we have an application which allows voting to residents of Barcelona, we might want to be able to verify that the person owning a **DECODE IDENTITY** is also a resident of Barcelona.
+Further we might seek some verified and uniquely identifiable attribute such that we can write a smart rule that only allows a single vote, irrespective of how many **DECODE IDENTITIES** are associated to that particular person.
+The unique identifier does not habve to expose real knowledge (for example a citizen ID number) but must be possible to be checked for uniqueness.

+DECODE will NOT provide the role of **identity verification**, however it will provide an integration protocol to allow **claims** made by independent parties to be leveraged in DECODE interactions (specifically, smart rules).
+These **claims** may also be associated with **entitlements**.

+As an example, to return to the voting system for residents of Barcelona.
+In this case, the entity responsibile for verification would be the city of Barcelona.
+This is an offline (to DECODE) process which might involve some exchange between the city and the individual.
+The result of this exchange will be a digital, **verifiable claim** that would be available for that person to use and would be verifiable by any **relying party**.
+At a high level this will involve a cryptographic proof (e.g. the claim will be cryptographically signed by the city of Barcelona).
+ALso required will be a mechanism by which the DECODE network can **trust** the public key of the city of Barcelona, i.e. there will need to be a registration protocol to establish this trust.

+Once the City has generated and signed this claim, it will need to be associated with a **DECODE Identity**.
+The most efficient way for this to happen would be for the city of Barcelona to also verify the same person is in possession of both the **DECODE Identity** which might be a physical crypto device (e.g. Smart card).
+For example this interaction could take place with a website which is run by the city of Barcelona.
+The **User Journey** for this interaction would involve the person authenticating with their account on this website and then choosing to "link" one or more **DECODE IDENTITIES** with the city of Barcelona account.
+At this point the City of Barcelona can **issue** a claim that the person with that **DCID** is infact a resident of Barcelona, along with a unique resident key.

+Because the choice of which **DCID** to use is in the hands of the **participant** they have strong control of how this link is used.
+For example a **participant** may choose to create a separate **DCID** for voting on city matters to one they use in a peer sharing application.

+**Verification** then, happens **outside** DECODE, but decode maintains a **link** to that verified claim.
+This can be considered to be related to **attributes** which are stored in DECODE relating to a **DCID**.
+In the example above, DECODE would store an attribute such as "Residency: Barcelona City" which would itself be cryptographically referencable to the **verified claim** that the city of Barcelona has signed.

+The exact mechanism and protocol by which this is accomplished is work in progress and will be updated here in future whitepaper versions.